-In this guide, I will share the best types of meditation for motivation and energy, with their scripts, plus some of the best guided meditations for motivation.
+In this guide, I will share the best types of meditation for motivation and energy, with their scripts, plus some of the best guided meditations for motivation and energy.

 When you want to know how to get motivated, meditation should be your go-to.
-Not only does meditation remove many of the barriers between you and positive energy, it also focuses your energy so you can get things done.
-It is one of the keys to success in life.
+Not only does meditation remove many of the mental obstacles that stop you from feeling positive and motived, it also focuses your energy so you can get things done.
+Many motivational speakers like Tony Robbins have touted the important of meditation for success in life.

-But it isn’t because you are a lazy person.
-It’s just because you need to understand what motivation is, and how to get more of it.
+But if you have been lacking motivation and energy it probably is not because you are a lazy person.
+It is more likely because you need to understand what motivation is and how to get more of it.

 If you want to know how to use meditation for motivation and energy, you first have to understand the nature of motivation.

 Meditation is a psychological exercise with its origins in Hinduism, Buddhism and yoga.
 It involves focusing the mind on different aspects of the present moment (such as the breath).
 There are many different ways to do this, including: